koengr/QCforBusiness/_part2/chapter_1.md

 Again, there are good arguments to be skeptical about the impact of quantum computers.
-Computational chemistry has seen many years of developments and optimizations to work around the classical computer's bottlenecks, which has raised a high bar before a quantum computer can contribute meaningful insights.
+Computational chemistry has seen many years of developments and optimizations to work around the classical computer’s bottlenecks, which has raised a high bar before a quantum computer can contribute meaningful insights.
 A true near-term killer application is likely to be limited to[ a very specific